theasta/vagrant-nodejs-dev/README.md

 ### II - Symlink your applications

-You can create a vagrant sync folder that links to your local working directory.
-This way, any changes you make locally is also on the vm right away.

 This configuration has the tremendous advantage of letting you have multiple apps running on a single virtual machine (as long as they are using different ports).

+All you have to do is to create a vagrant sync folder for each app you want to include.
-Add this line in the Vagrantfile:
+Add those lines in the Vagrantfile:

 ```
   config.vm.synced_folder "/local/path/to/myapp", "/srv/myapp"